Choose the Perfect Gemstone

 January birthstone - Garnet

-Believed to protect the wearer, this vibrant gemstone has a rich red colour to signify your deep devotion.
-It symbolises health, vitality, and passion.
-Used to mark the second anniversary of marriage, it is a lasting symbol of trust and eternal friendship.
-Fun fact: The name Garnet comes from the Latin “Garanatus,” meaning “seedlike,” referring to a pomegranate, to which the stone’s appearance is compared.
+Believed to protect the wearer, this vibrant gemstone has a rich red colour.
+It signifies health, vitality, and passion.
+Used to mark the second anniversary of marriage, it is a symbol of trust and eternal friendship.
+Fun fact: The name Garnet comes from the Latin “Garanatus,” meaning “seedlike,” referring to a pomegranate, to which the stone’s appearance was compared to.

 February birthstone - Amethyst